Soldiers at an excavation site. (Ministry of National Defense)

 The artificial intelligence-powered robots will scan underground to detect human remains, lowering the manual workload for the project, which began in April 2000.
 About 135,000 soldiers are still missing.

-The ministry also said it would secure more DNA samples from the missing soldiers’ families to speed up the identification process.
+The ministry also said it would secure more DNA samples from the missing soldiers’ families by compensating them for specimens.
+The ministry has so far secured DNA samples from relatives of only about half of those missing.

 The recovery project covers Arrowhead Ridge, a site of fierce battle in the Korean War that now falls inside the heavily fortified Demilitarized Zone separating the two Koreas.

-The two Koreas reached a military pact at their third inter-Korean summit in 2018, agreeing to cooperate to excavate the bodies in the DMZ, but have not worked together because of rocky inter-Korean relations since the summit.
+The two Koreas reached a military pact at their third inter-Korean summit in 2018, agreeing to cooperate to excavate the bodies in the DMZ, but have since failed to work together because of rocky inter-Korean ties.

 Excavation began Wednesday at seven locations in Gangwon Province, after a two-month delay due to the novel coronavirus outbreak.
 The ministry plans to examine about 36 locations nationwide by November.